European Repository of Cyber Incidents (EuRepoC)

 But who is behind them?
 What political motives and agendas drive their actions?
 Are they linked to governments?
 And what measures should the European Union take to effectively counter such attacks?

 The European Repository of Cyber Incidents (EuRepoC) has been dealing with these and other questions since November 2022.
-The aim of the politically independent research consortium is to provide up-to-date information, data and analyses on cyber attacks in order to raise awareness of cyber security threats.
+The goal of this politically independent research consortium, comprising the University of Heidelberg, the University of Innsbruck, the Cyber Policy Institute and the German Institute for International and Security Affairs (SWP), is to provide up-to-date information, data and analyses on cyber attacks in order to raise awareness and understanding of cyber security threats.

 Open-access database and dashboard

 At the heart of the project is a freely accessible database in which cyber attacks relevant to foreign and security policy are continuously and systematically recorded worldwide.
+To date, the EuRepoC database provides information on more than 4,000 cyber incidents.
 For this purpose, the data is subjected to multi-level coding and assigned to 60 different categories – according to political, legal and technical criteria.
 The data sets are continuously expanded, freely accessible and downloadable.
 An interactive dashboard allows users to compare the implications of and reactions to individual incidents and to identify trends (see explanatory video).

 In addition, the findings from the project are used for academic articles and workshops.
 To maintain the highest scientific standards, all publications produced by the project are subjected to a rigorous internal peer review process.